Garsdale: Governance

+Garsdale has its own parish council: Garsdale Parish Council.

 Churches

 The Anglican Church of St John the Baptist, built in 1861 next to the original medieval church, lies 6 mi from Sedbergh, between The Street and Garsdale Hall, which was once an inn but is now used as a farm store.
 There are also three Methodist chapels: Low Smithy and Garsdale Street, both in regular use, and Hawes Junction which has occasional special events.

 Farming

 Garsdale has numerous working farms, most of them amalgamating several of the original smallholdings.
-Because of the high annual rainfall of up to 100 in, crops other than hay and silage are almost impossible, so all farms are stock rearing.
-Pedigree Swaledale rams occasionally make high prices at Hawes Auction mart.
+Due to the high annual rainfall of up to 100 in, crops other than hay and silage are almost impossible, so all farms are stock rearing.
+Pedigree Swaledale rams occasionally make high prices at Hawes auction mart.

+Transport

+Garsdale railway station is a stop on the Settle and Carlisle line.
+Northern Trains operates services between Leeds, Settle and Carlisle approximately every two hours.

+The Little White Bus operates the 113 route; four services a day run to Hawes and Gayle.

 Ruswarp

-At Garsdale railway station stands a statue of Ruswarp, a collie.
+A statue of Ruswarp, a collie, stands at Garsdale station.
 Ruswarp belonged to Graham Nuttall, the first Secretary of the Friends of the Settle–Carlisle Line, which was formed to campaign against the proposed closure of the line.
 Ruswarp's paw print was put on his own objection as a fare-paying passenger.
 The line was finally saved in 1989.

-In January 1990 Nuttall and Ruswarp went missing in the Welsh mountains.
-On 7 April 1990 a lone walker found Nuttall's body, by a mountain stream.
+In January 1990, Nuttall and Ruswarp went missing in the Welsh mountains.
+On 7 April 1990, a lone walker found Nuttall's body by a mountain stream.
 Nearby was Ruswarp, so weak that the 14-year-old dog had to be carried off the mountain.
 He had stayed with his master's body for 11 winter weeks.
 The Royal Society for the Prevention of Cruelty to Animals awarded Ruswarp their Animal Medallion and collar for 'vigilance' and their Animal Plaque for 'intelligence and courage'.
 He survived long enough to attend Nuttall's funeral.
 The statue by Joel Walker was unveiled in 2009.